JGCRI/gcam-doc/solver.md

 ### Compile-time configuration options

-In order to compute its iteration step, the Broyden solver must solver equation (1) for $$\delta \vec x$$.
+In order to compute its iteration step, the Broyden solver must solve equation (1) for $$\delta \vec x$$.
 In GCAM's default configuration it does this using an L-U Decomposition subroutine provided in the Boost libraries.
 L-U Decomposition is quick, but it has no way to